Charles G. Dawes: 1920s: Financing Europe and the Nobel Peace Prize

-He supported Frank Lowden at the 1920 Republican National Convention, but the presidential nomination went to Warren G. Harding.
+He supported Frank O. Lowden at the 1920 Republican National Convention, but the presidential nomination went to Warren G. Harding.
 When the Bureau of the Budget was created, he was appointed in 1921 by President Harding as its first director.
 Secretary of Commerce Herbert Hoover appointed him to the Allied Reparations Commission in 1923.
-He devised the solution to the European crisis: The Dawes Plan loaned large sums of American bank money to the German economy.
-The loans permitted Germany to recover its industrial production while making reparation payments to France and Belgium as required by the Versailles Treaty.
-In 1929 the Reparations Commission, under Owen Young, replaced the plan with the more permanent Young Plan, which reduced the total amount of reparations and called for the removal of occupying forces.
-For his work on the Dawes Plan that enabled Germany to restore and stabilize its economy, Dawes shared the Nobel Peace Prize in 1925.
+Dawes chaired the group that devised the solution to the European crisis: through the Dawes Plan, American banks loaned large sums of money to Germany.
+The loans helped Germany's industrial production to recover and the government to make reparation payments to France and Belgium as required by the Versailles Treaty.
+France and Belgium in turn agreed to withdraw the troops that had been occupying the Ruhr since January 1923.
+In 1929 the Reparations Commission under Owen Young replaced the plan with the more permanent Young Plan, which reduced the total amount of reparations and called for the removal of occupying forces from the Rhineland.
+For his work on the Dawes Plan and the resulting reduction of tensions between France and Germany, Dawes shared the Nobel Peace Prize in 1925.

 Vice presidency (1925–1929)

 At the 1924 Republican National Convention, President Calvin Coolidge was selected almost without opposition to be the Republican presidential nominee.
 The vice-presidential nominee was more contested.
-Illinois Governor Frank Lowden was nominated, but declined.
+Governor Lowden was nominated, but declined.
 Coolidge's next choice was Idaho Senator William Borah, who also declined the nomination.
 The Republican National Chairman, William Butler, wanted to nominate then-Commerce Secretary Herbert Hoover, but he was insufficiently popular.
 Eventually, the delegates chose Dawes.
 Coolidge quickly accepted the delegates' choice and felt that Dawes would be loyal to him and make a strong addition to his campaign.

 Dawes traveled throughout the country during the campaign, giving speeches to bolster the Republican ticket.
-On August 22, Dawes would appear at rally located in Augusta, Maine on the behalf of Republican candidate for Governor Ralph Owen Brewster, who was accused by his opponent William Robinson Pattangall of being backed by the Ku Klux Klan and having sympathies for them.
-Dawes, who was challenged by Pattangall to talk on the issue, gave a speech attacking the Klan and it's religious and racial prejudice rhetoric (Dawes was however careful on how he talked about race).
+On August 22, Dawes would appear at a rally located in Augusta, Maine on the behalf of Republican candidate for Governor Ralph Owen Brewster, who was accused by his opponent William Robinson Pattangall of being backed by the Ku Klux Klan and having sympathies for them.
+Dawes, who was challenged by Pattangall to talk on the issue, gave a speech attacking the Klan and its religious and racial prejudice rhetoric (Dawes was however careful on how he talked about race).
 He frequently attacked Progressive nominee Robert M. La Follette as a dangerous radical who sympathized with the Bolsheviks.
 The Coolidge-Dawes ticket was elected on November 4, 1924, with more popular votes than the candidates of the Democratic and Progressive parties combined.
 The inauguration was held on March 4, 1925.